MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-batch-scoring.md

 In this module, you learn to import a trained and registered LightGBMRegressor model from the Microsoft Fabric MLflow model registry, and perform batch predictions on a test dataset loaded from a lakehouse.

-> [!NOTE]
+## Follow along in notebook
-> The python commands/script used in each step of this tutorial can be found in the accompanying notebook: **05 - Perform batch scoring and save predictions to lakehouse**.
+The python commands/script used in each step of this tutorial can be found in the accompanying notebook: **05 - Perform batch scoring and save predictions to lakehouse**.

-## Batch scoring and save predictions
+## Perform batch scoring and save predictions

 1. Read a random sample of cleansed data from lakehouse table ***nyctaxi_prep*** filtered for puYear=2016 and puMonth=3.